 REST API in WordPress

 WordPress Representational State Transfer (REST) API was started as a separate plugin.
 It was first developed in June 2013 by Ryan McCue and Rachel Baker and was included in the core WP update in 2015.
-It gains huge popularity and hundreds of developers came forward to improve it further, and that is when it completely became part of the core WordPress since version 4.7 (in 2016).
+It gained huge popularity and hundreds of developers came forward to improve it further, and that is when it completely became part of the core WordPress since version 4.7 (in 2016).
 This development supported the aim of WordPress to become a complete framework package for web developers.

 The core advantage of WordPress REST API is that developers don’t have to code the applications from scratch in PHP, they can get their WordPress program to interact with any other program that can make HTTP requests and interpret JSON.
-The other advantage is making the programs more fast and responsive for end-user as WordPress REST API simplifies AJAX calls hence fetching the data faster than before.
+The other advantage is making the programs more fast and responsive for end-users as WordPress REST API simplifies AJAX calls hence fetching the data faster than before.

 Here are some popular applications that can be integrated using the REST API in WordPress: